mahlidol/CMOR-438/README.md

 operating on engineered song-level features:

-- **k-Nearest Neighbors (kNN)** is used to identify stylistically similar songs in feature space.
+- **k-Nearest Neighbors (kNN)** is used to identify stylistically similar songs in feature space based on repetition, lexical entropy, and pronoun orientation.
-- **k-Means Clustering** is used to group songs into unsupervised clusters based on structural, lexical, and pronoun-oriented features.
+- **Logistic Regression** is implemented as a supervised baseline model operating on the same feature representations, demonstrating how learned linguistic features can support classification-oriented modeling.

 Together, these methods demonstrate how machine learning techniques can be applied to linguistic feature representations to explore